10 of the Weirdest Places on Earth

-This striking natural phenomenon is in the Mazandaran Province in northern Iran.
+This striking natural phenomenon is located in the Mazandaran Province in northern Iran.
 These otherworldly terraces are formed by water from two mineral-rich springs flowing down a mountainside.
 The super-salty waters are said to cure rheumatism and skin diseases.

 Hitachi Seaside Park, Japan